When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Yes, you should use a VPN if you live in Russia and wish to access the Web without restrictions.
 Using a Russian VPN is the only way to ensure your identity and location are protected from government surveillance.

-That’s all for our guide on the best Russia VPN providers.
+That’s all for our guide on the 5 best VPNs for Russia in 2025.
 If you have any questions, please leave a comment below.
 Thank you for reading!